AvaElemeno/metroidvania_prototype/README.md

+---
-# TODO LIST
+# FEATURES TODO LIST

-1. Actually design some interesting levels (better test) (this might include some real life drawing ideas)

-2. **DONE** Make the empty health sprite transparent (alpha value)

-3. Change health into its own png, make it a spritesheet (for when tileset is maybe changed)
++	Add a locked door in front of right exit and fix ceiling not colliding

++	Add ability for multiple ladders per scene

-4. Find a better way of implementing Globals than localStorage
++	Find a better way of implementing Globals than localStorage

-5. Add ability to interact with signs / a dialog system
++	Add ability to interact with signs / a dialog system

-6. Add attack animation / ability to break crates
++	Add attacking code (also ablitiy to break crates)

-7. Add Collectables?

-8. Add enemies
++	Add enemies

-9. **DONE** Add a camera phase in after scene restart

-10. Play around with removing player gravity while on ladder

-11. Refactor ladder code and maybe ladders should be their own layer in tiled

-12. Edit tileset in gimp - specifically add ceiling tiles (or like stalagtites or something)

-13. Add a pause button

-14. Add an animated version of the player dying to the game over screen

-15. Fix diagonal slope tiles not working outside of the starting map colors

-16. *Immediate* on map_2 change crate block (which comes from /images/block.png)

-17. *Immediate* add ceiling tiles to the tileset image

-18. *Immediate* map_3 should contain vines that are actually ladders ...this means we need to be able to have multiple ladders per stage

-19. Add a locked door in front of right exit and fix ceiling not colliding

-20. Add a health increase on the plant on map_2
+---
+# REFACTORING TODO LIST

-21. Make the MaxHealthUp class generic so it can be used by other kinds of items
++	Make the MaxHealthUp class generic so it can be used by other kinds of items

-22. Refactor how health works -> its a messs
++	Refactor how health works -> its a messs

++	Refactor ladders (maybe give them their own layer in tiled) (possibly remove gravity)

+---
+# BUG LIST
+***BUG***: When hitting game over, even if mxHpUp not obtained, health is set to 6 and
+	the sprite for death animation doesnt disapear .... but this does not always occur?

+***BUG***: Diagonal slope tiles (other than the blue ones) act as solid blocks instead of
+	as a slope

+---
+# ART TODO LIST

++	(ONGOING) add more levels

++	Make a map including all levels (to keep track of everything)

++	Need to create sprite attack animation

++	Need to add castle-like tiles

++	Add ceiling tiles

++	Need to add alternate crate images

++	Change health into its own png, make it a spritesheet (for when tileset is maybe changed)

++	Add attack animation

++	Add ememy sprites

+---
+# FINISHED ITEMS LIST

+***DONE*** Add a health increase on the plant on map_2

+***DONE*** Add an animated version of the player dying to the game over screen

+***DONE*** Edit tileset in gimp - specifically add ceiling tiles (or like stalagtites or something)

+***DONE*** Add a camera phase in after scene restart

+***DONE*** Make the empty health sprite transparent (alpha value)

 ---
 // Depricated emoji script (which is funny)